 There are generally a number of reasonably well defined projects in my lab that are directly suitable for a M.Eng. or Ph.D. thesis.
 However, I encourage students to spend (at least part of) their first semester working on a few small projects in parallel to help decide what fits best with their interests.

-In ECE, M.Eng. students take 18 graduate courses, typically equivalent to 6 courses.
+In ECE, M.Eng. students take 18 graduate credits, typically equivalent to 6 courses.
 (For Ph.D. students, course work, if any, is determined in consultation with your thesis committee.)
 Students should discuss their intended course selections with me, and must obtain prior supervisory approval if they wish to register for more than 6 credits of non-departmental courses.
 In general, most students in my group register for several courses from the following list, unless they have already taken equivalent graduate-level courses:

 Depending on the specific area(s) that your graduate research project(s) involve, you might consider specialized courses that provide relevanct background in such areas as:

 Students with a leaning toward audio applications may also consider:

 There are no hard-and-fast rules for how to split your course load between semesters.
 Some students try to get as many courses as possible out of the way early in their studies so that they can concentrate on thesis research later; others spread the load more evenly over three or four semesters.
 Regardless, the trick is often dealing with scheduling constraints, as most courses are offered only once per year.

 If you're a new M.Eng. student joining my group, you should consult the listing of graduate courses being offered for the coming year and make tentative selections before arriving at McGill.
 You can revise this during the "course add/drop" period in the first few weeks of the term, in consultation with your supervisor.
 Further information regarding the program regulations is available from the department web site.

 For new graduate students whose first language is not English, I strongly recommend you taking one of the technical writing courses offered by the university.
 Previous students have found these courses immensely valuable, in particular when it comes to help in composing research papers and theses.